kevlu123/VN-Patching-Tools/Ws2Explorer/FileFormats.md

 While the output is written, a circular buffer of 4096 bytes keeps track of the output history.

-After all output has been written, the output is XORed with an externally provided value.
-This value can be easily inferred because after XORing, the first 4 bytes should either be 00 01 00 00 or ASCII "OTTO".
-This is the same value used for LNG files for the same game.

 Format bits is an array of 8 bits corresponding to the mode of 8 'blocks' of data that follow.
 This bit array is read